Jahia/provisioning-tutorials/02-luxe-mariadb/README.md

-# Digitall & MariaDB tutorial
+# luxe & MariaDB tutorial

 Building on top of the [previous tutorial](../01-personal-api-tokens), we're going to:

 - start Jahia Enterprise, single node
 - start a MariaDB container with an empty database
 - Link MariaDB and Jahia, then initialize the database
-- Install Digitall
+- Install Luxe

-The provisioning script is getting slightly more complex, as we need to install all the modules needed by Digitall.
+The provisioning script is getting slightly more complex, as we need to install all the modules needed by Luxe.

 We will also need use docker compose to spin-up the environment.